pferdy/design/docs/cad/016_peerstake/README.md

 - A private stake pool run by a large peer operator to manage stake across its own peers
 - A charitable stake pool which distributes returns to good causes

 Stake pools are made possible by peer staking and CVM actor code, but are outside the scope of CAD016.
-Innovation is encouraged in designing effective stake pool implementations.
+[LPA: I don't understand the scope] Innovation is encouraged in designing effective stake pool implementations.

 ## Effective stake decay